Montimage/mmt-security/readme.md

 ## mmt_sec_server

-This application receives meta-data, calling `messages`, from mmt-probe and then analyse them.
+This application receives meta-data, calling `messages`, from mmt-probe via internet or Unix sockets and then analyse them.

 ```bash
 ./mmt_sec_server -h